-This website includes practical information on working in Finland and UEF for our international staff members.
-For more information on recruitment and careers at UEF in general, please visit Work at UEF website.
+This website includes practical information on working in Finland and UEF for international staff members.
+Some links containing detailed information take you to UEF intranet, which is, unfortuntaly, not accessible before you have actived your UEF username.

 General information on the rights and responsibilities of employees in Finland can be found at Infofinland.fi.
 Information on general rules and regulations in working can life can be found in suomi.fi online service.
 Here's also a short video on Finnish working life.
 In this video you will learn about your rights, obligations, taxation, pension and trade unions.